A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Introduction

 Measuring the number density at various sizes between 0.5 and 2\,km is useful for constraining the formation and collisional history of the Kuiper belt and has implications for understanding the conditions leading up to planet formation.
+The exact slope of the power law can help determine the material strength of small KBOs \citep{KBOs_power_law_Pan_Sari_2004}.
 An overabundance of km-scale KBOs above a smooth power-law is expected by some models \citep{KBO_initial_sizes_Schlichting_2013}, and the effects of such an excess have presumably been observed in crater density measurements on large Kuiper belt objects such as Pluto and Arrokoth \citep{kuiper_belt_sizes_Pluto_craters_Morbidelli_2021}.
+Measuring the size distribution of KBOs in this range will help confirm or rule out such models.

 Km-scale KBOs cannot be detected directly by any existing observatories.
 They can, however, be measured using occultations of background stars.
 Such occultations diminish a fraction of the star's light for $\sim 0.1$\,s \citep{occultation_idea_Bailey_1976,KBO_occultation_diffraction_Roques_1987}.
 Detection of such occultations requires, in most cases, short integrations and fast-readout cameras.
 Two occultations by objects of $\approx 0.5$\,km were detected using the Hubble Space Telescope Fine Guidance Camera (HST-FGC; \citealt{KBO_single_object_Schlichting_Ofek_2009,abundance_kuiper_objects_Schlichting_Ofek_2012}).
 Observing such events from the ground is more challenging, due to atmospheric scintillations.
 Some dedicated surveys have been constructed in hope of finding more KBO occultations \citep{TAOS_survey_Zhang_2013,TAOS_II_camera_Wang_2016,Colibri_survey_Pass_2018,OASES_survey_Arimatsu_2017}.
 So far, a single detection from a ground observatory has been reported, of a 1.3\,km object \citep{KBO_detection_from_ground_Arimatsu_2019}.